ericpelland/Angular-6-Base-Project/README.md

 This project includes FontAwesome 5.1.0, Bootstrap 4.1.1, JQuery Slim 3.3.1.

-This project is setup with routing, statistics, authentication, firebase database connection, error handling, loading spinners, and a dashboard and settings page.
+This project is setup with routing, statistics, authentication, firebase database connection, error handling, loading spinners, and a dashboard page.

 ## Development server